By Arlene J. Schar and Dr. David Leffler,

 When large groups of trained practitioners practice the advanced TM techniques together twice a day, a powerful “field effect” of coherence and peace ripples throughout the consciousness of the surrounding population.
 The bigger the group the bigger the effect.
 The outcomes, confirmed repeatedly by extensive scientific research, are consistent and measurable decreases in conflict, war deaths, terrorism, and crime.

-Consider: The TM-Sidhi program was utilized in Washington D.C. over a two-month period in the summer of 1993, where 4000 meditators gathered for an experiment to lower crime.
-The result, as documented by an independent board of criminologists, was a 24 percent reduction in criminal violence.
-This profound reduction in social stress also influenced the public approval of the US president, which suddenly changed from a negative trend to a positive trend, as predicted.
+This surprising effect was demonstrated over a two-month period in the summer of 1993, in Washington D.C., where 4,000 meditators gathered for an experiment to lower crime in America’s capital.
+The result, as documented by an independent board of criminologists, was a 25 percent reduction in criminal violence.
+(Reference: Social Indicators Research, 1999, 47: 153-201).

 While this approach may seem too simple to be true, sometimes the simplest approach is the most effective.
-We recommend the following book: An Antidote to Violence: Evaluating the Evidence, by Barry Spivack and Patricia Anne Saunders, which details in depth the extensive supporting scientific research for utilizing TM to dispel violence and to alleviate PTSD.
-The current times of pandemic, protest, and economic collapse is the perfect opportunity for us to re-evaluate our approaches to all societal issues, and to evaluate for ourselves the usefulness of TM as a powerful tool for police to use in keeping the peace and also for their own mental health under stressful conditions.
+We recommend the following books: An Antidote to Violence: Evaluating the Evidence, by Barry Spivack and Patricia Anne Saunders, and The Coherence Effect by Robert Keith Wallace, Jay Marcus, and Christopher Clark.
+These new books detail in depth the extensive supporting scientific research for utilizing TM to dispel violence and to alleviate PTSD and other stress-related problems.

 Arlene J. Schar has served as Dr. Leffler’s Executive Assistant at the Center for Advanced Military Science (CAMS) StrongMilitary.org since 2015.
 She has co-authored and edited many of Dr. Leffler’s articles.